dotnet/project-system/docs/repo/property-pages/visibility-conditions.md

 There are three kinds of visibility conditions:
 - VisibilityCondition is a visibility condition on a property (whether the property should be shown).
-- AllowedVaryByDimensions is a visibility condition on a dimension name (whether users should be allowed to select to vary/unvary by the dimension.)
+- DimensionVisibilityCondition is a visibility condition on a dimension name (whether users should be allowed to select to vary/unvary by the dimension.)
-- AllowedDimensionalValues is a visibility condition on a PropertyValue (whether the value for each individual dimensional configuration should be shown).
+- ConfiguredValueVisibilityCondition is a visibility condition on a PropertyValue (whether the value for each individual dimensional configuration should be shown).
 For example, if a property varies by dimension but the value only applies to iOS, other targets can be hidden.

 In a XAML rule file, a visibility condition is specified as metadata on the property.
 For example: